HerrZatacke/gb-printer-web/README.md

 ```

 ## Future Plans
-This tool is partially integrated into the [Websocket GBP Emulator](https://github.com/HerrZatacke/websocket-gbp-emulator)
+This tool is partially integrated into the [WiFi GBP Emulator](https://github.com/HerrZatacke/wifi-gbp-emulator)
 You for the tool, you'll best [use the latest release](https://github.com/HerrZatacke/gb-printer-web/releases)

 ## Links and research